 Comments are welcome!

-Posted on April 5, 2017, in An Artist's Life, Inspiration, Pearls from Artists, Quotes and tagged "Figment", "Upstream: Selected Essays", artist, creation, creative work, eternity, Mary Oliver, pastel, sandpaper.
+Posted on April 5, 2017, in 2017, An Artist's Life, Inspiration, Pearls from Artists, Quotes and tagged "Figment", "Upstream: Selected Essays", artist, creation, creative work, eternity, Mary Oliver, pastel, sandpaper.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 242.